-Now your applications can communicate with each other, using the LINX API.
-The sequence of functions calls used in the applications are shown in the description section.
+Now your applications can communicate with each other, using the LINX API, independently of the transport method (Ethernet or CM).

+The sequence of function calls used in the applications are shown in the description section.
 Simplified, an application in node B creates a LINX endpoint, which it calls "server" with linx_open(3).
 Another application in node A create a LINX endpoint (it's name is irrelevant here).
 The A application hunts for "LinkToB/server" with linx_hunt(3). and gets a response from LINX with an identifier for the server, this response it read with linx_receive(3) and contains an identifier for the server, serverID.
 Finally the A application can send messages to serverID and B will receive these to its endpoint, linx_send(3) and linx_receive(3), transferred through the LINX link.
 Application B sees only a local identifier (clientID) for application A and can send responses or any messages to it.
 The identifiers are always local in each node.